htmfilho/htmfilho.github.io/_posts/2008-10-29-belgian-oriented-company.markdown

 layout: post
 title: "Belgian-Oriented Company"
 date: 2008-10-29 12:14:00 +0200
-categories: uncategorized conference europe open source
+categories: conference europe open source
 ---

 Recently, I was involved in an European research project and I had to prepare and present a sustainable business plan for a set of open source products, produced during this project.
 The presentation was very good and the feedback too, but I can’t give more details here.
 What I can say is that the meeting was hosted in a Belgian company located in Mons, very well structured and with an excellent support for the main beverage of the country: Beer.
 You can see below some pictures, not so good, but still visible.